Your Complete Path to PMP Certification in 2026

 Before investing time and resources into PMP preparation, you need to confirm you meet PMI's eligibility criteria.
 The requirements differ based on your educational background, creating two distinct pathways.

-If you hold a four-year bachelor's degree, you need 36 months (three years) of project management experience leading projects within the past eight years.
+If you hold a four-year bachelor's degree, you need 36 months (three years) of project management experience leading projects within the past ten years.
 Additionally, you must complete 35 contact hours of formal project management education.
 These contact hours can come from PMI-approved providers, university courses, employer-sponsored training, or online platforms offering PMP preparation courses.

-For those with a high school diploma, associate degree, or global equivalent, the experience requirement increases to 60 months (five years) of project management experience within the past eight years, plus the same 35 contact hours of education.
+For those with a high school diploma, associate degree, or global equivalent, the experience requirement increases to 60 months (five years) of project management experience within the past ten years, plus the same 35 contact hours of education.
 This pathway recognizes that professionals can develop equivalent expertise through extended hands-on experience.

 Here's a critical tip many candidates overlook: your project management experience doesn't require a "Project Manager" job title.
 PMI evaluates whether you performed project management activities—initiating, planning, executing, monitoring, and closing projects—regardless of your official role.
 A business analyst who led cross-functional initiatives, a team lead who managed product launches, or an engineer who coordinated implementation projects can all qualify.
 Document every project where you had responsibility for deliverables, budgets, timelines, or team coordination.